-Thomas Piper is a DJ, producer, and grieving friend of Lloyd Porter.
-Thomas lays out Lloyd’s impact on him and his philosophy.
-Before Lloyd died he record backing vocals for Thomas’s upcoming single ‘Just Us’.
-Dedicated to Fred Hampton, martyred Black Panther leader, ‘Just Us’ is an optimistic rallying cry, a call for community organization, and beautiful summation of Lloyd’s impact on Thomas — though it was recorded far before anyone knew Lloyd would be gone so soon.
+Thomas Piper, a DJ, producer, and grieving friend of Lloyd Porter, laid out Lloyd’s impact on him and his philosophy.
+Lloyd had an impact on the who community, especially Piper.
+Before Lloyd died he record backing vocals for Thomas’s upcoming single ‘Just Us’, an optimistic rallying cry and a call for community organization.

 Aaron got Covid-19 in early march before NYC became the world’s epicenter for the crisis.
 He’s a hilarious man with a giant laugh.

 In this interview he recalls his experience through the illness, the unforeseen challenges of loosing your sense of taste, and his bureaucratic journey to become a plasma donor for an coronavirus antibody study.

 These have appeared on outlets like KFAI’s Catalyst, Greening Frogtown, and as special episodes of the podcast Your Eulogy.
 Some are basic profiles of people or businesses, some are a bit more experimental.